jptrujillo/OpenPose_loop_module/README.md

 # OpenPose Loop Module
-This just provides some simple bash code for looping the OpenPose demo over multiple files
+This just provides some simple code for looping the OpenPose demo over multiple files.
+A Bash file, and a Python file (using subprocess) are provided.